neburtron/Lord-Game/README.md

 - Probably a good idea to work out how I'm gonna implement core values (values the player has to manage like gold, pops, etc.)
 - retcon / reroll command
+- Make it so that user message also runs the Find_Commands.py script, temporarally, so they can finish a thing, while also ending the converation naturally + whatnot.
+Better if they've got their own commands script.

 2 - Saves
 From there I am going to focus on save data.
 This is a pretty narritive focused game where what happens is generated as you go.
 Saving your stuff is pretty important.
 This is going to take some time, while rewriting Conversation.py I had saving in mind and know how user interactions through that script are going to happen.